realA10001986/Time-Circuits-Display/README.md

 - Hold ENTER
 - Press ENTER to toggle the alarm on and off, hold ENTER to proceed
 - Then enter the hour and minutes.
 This works as described above.
 - The menu is left automatically after entering the minute.
+"SAVE" is displayed briefly.

-Note that the alarm is recurring, ie it rings every day at the programmed time.
-It must be switched off in the keypad menu.
+Note that the alarm is recurring, ie it rings every day at the programmed time, unless disabled.

+If the alarm is set and enabled, the dot in the present time's minute field is lit.
+Under normal operation (ie outside of the menu), holding "1" enables the alarm, holding "2" disables it.

 How to select the autoInterval:
 - Hold ENTER to invoke main menu